Our submissions are currently CLOSED! Check back on June 15th, 2022!

 We also accept previously published work.
 Please include any prior publications in which your submission has appeared within your submission document.

-For this flash issue, expect to see a 48 hour turnaround.
+You can expect to see a response to your submission one week after the closure of the submission period.
 If you receive a rejection, please wait until the next submission period to contact us again.
-If you are accepted, we request you wait to submit again until the issue following yours is out – we want to make room (space, if you will) for new voices.
+If you are accepted, we request you wait to submit again until the issue following yours is out — we want to make room (space, if you will) for new voices.